Ingredients (We're busy updating this page

 scent so I often add it to my aromatherapy burner to help lift my spirits when needed.

 A light, nourishing oil produced mainly on the island of Hawaii, macadamia nut oil is high in

-palmitoleic acid (a monounsaturated fatty acid), which complements the sebum produced by human skin.
+palmitoleic acid (a monounsaturated fatty acid).

 Even a small amount of macadamia nut oil has the ability to gently coat the skin, thereby protecting

 it.
 This makes it great for use in products designed to help the skin weather harsh environmental